The X-Men movies and comics do these gags toward each other:

 During the "Zen and the Art of Gazebo Repair" arc, we see Pinkie Pie, Rainbow Dash, and Rarity relating an adventure involving giant bees and a Sun Stone, a nod to the My Little Pony And Friends arc "The End of Flutter Valley".

-In Red Robin 19, Tim Drake a former Robin, trapped in the Unternet, wakes up and wonders where he is at but then states, "well that answers that" saying its a nightmare.
+In Red Robin 19, Tim Drake, a former Robin, trapped in the Unternet, wakes up and wonders where he is, but then states, "Well that answers that", saying it's a nightmare.
 Next page reveals that he is looking at a Silver Age Batman and Robin fighting Silver Age bad guys to which Red Robin responds, "Holy make believe".
 This same statement also doubles as an answer to a riddle by the Riddler.